Princy-5/VSDSquadron-Mini-Internship/README.md

 `
 This will prompt you to enter the number of hours, calculate the total cost, and print the parking ticket.

-**Explanation of the Code**
+Explanation of the Code

-       * Header Inclusion: The program includes the `stdio.h` header for input/output operations.
+       - Header Inclusion: The program includes the stdio.h header for input/output operations
-       * Rate Definition: The **RATE_PER_HOUR** is defined as a constant value representing the cost per hour of parking.
-       * Ticket Printing Function: The **print_ticket** function takes the number of hours and the total cost as arguments and prints the ticket.